Work with me

 I had been dealing with thyroid issues since I was in my teens (looking back I see symptoms from my childhood) and diagnosed with Hashimoto’s thyroiditis, which is an autoimmune condition at age 19.

-I knew very little about autoimmune diseases and made no real changes to my diet or lifestyle.
+I knew very little about autoimmune diseases then and made no real changes to my diet or lifestyle.
 No doctors told me what autoimmunity was or even what was happening inside my body.

 As a result, I continued to live out my twenties binge eating, partying and working as much as possible to get ahead in life and make my way through university, leading to adrenal fatigue and burnout.